- Doctors & Departments

 Many of our patient families who do not have health insurance are surprised to learn that their child may qualify for help.
-Children's Hospital Colorado works with eligible patients and families to apply for government aid for hospital services.
-If patients and their families are not eligible for government aid, the Financial Counseling team may be able to offer other financial aid in the form of discounts and payment plans.
+Children’s Hospital Colorado works with eligible patients and families to apply for government aid for hospital services.
+If patients and their families are not eligible for government aid, the Financial Counseling team may be able to offer a payment plan.

 The Financial Assistance Program is available to all patients who do not have health insurance and live in the United States.
 We expect families to use all available resources before financial aid will be considered.